-USGS: Magnitude-6.5 earthquake hits Chile’s coast
+USGS: Magnitude-6.4 earthquake hits Chile’s coast

-SANTIAGO, Chile (AP) — A powerful magnitude-6.5 earthquake has shaken Chile’s Pacific coast but there were no immediate reports of major damages or injuries.
+SANTIAGO, Chile (AP) — A powerful magnitude-6.4 earthquake has shaken Chile’s Pacific coast but there were no immediate reports of major damages or injuries.

-The U.S. Geological Survey said the quake struck at 7:19 p.m. local time Thursday at a depth of 10 kilometers and its epicenter was 79.9 kilometers (49.6 miles) west of Coquimbo, Chile.
+The U.S. Geological Survey said the quake struck at a depth of 10 kilometers and its epicenter was 72 kilometers (45 miles) west of Coquimbo, Chile.

-Chilean authorities said the quake was centered under the ocean and there was no tsunami warning issued.
+Chilean authorities said the quake struck at 8:19 p.m. local time Thursday and was centered under the ocean.
+There was no tsunami warning issued.

 Chile is located in the so-called “Ring of Fire,” which makes it one of the most seismic countries in the world.
 An 8.8-magnitude earthquake and ensuing tsunami in 2010 killed 525 people and left 26 missing.